Terms & Definitions

 Biga

-Biga, pronounced “Bee-gah”, is an Italian term meaning pre-ferment.
-It’s hydration level is variable, from 50% to 99%; at 100%, it is essentially a poolish.
-And like the poolish, it’s yeast quantity is 0.8 to 1% and it contains no salt.
+Biga, pronounced “Bee-gah”, is an Italian term for a pre-ferment.
+Unlike poolish, its hydration level is variable and can be from 50% to 99%; at 100%, it is essentially a poolish.
+And like the poolish, it’s yeast quantity is 0.8 to 1% .
+It typically contains no salt.

 Pie Dough: Flaky vs Mealy